cjbassi/gotop/README.md

 ### Colorschemes

 gotop ships with a few colorschemes which can be set with the `-c` flag followed by the name of one.
+You can find all the colorschemes in [colorschemes](https://github.com/cjbassi/gotop/tree/master/colorschemes).

-You can find all the colorschemes in [src/colorschemes](https://github.com/cjbassi/gotop/tree/master/src/colorschemes) and you can make your own by checking out the [template](https://github.com/cjbassi/gotop/blob/master/src/colorschemes/template.go).
+To make a custom colorscheme, check out the [template](https://github.com/cjbassi/gotop/blob/master/colorschemes/template.go) for instructions and then use [default.json](https://github.com/cjbassi/gotop/blob/master/colorschemes/default.json) as a starter.
+Then you can put the file at `~/.config/gotop/{name}.json` and load it with `gotop -c {name}`.
 Colorschemes PR's are welcome!

 ### CLI Options